libgdx/gdx-liftoff/README.md

  - Click Next.
  - Enter a project path and optionally change Java version (such as to 8 for better iOS support).
  - Click Generate, and let the magic happen.
- - You can
-on the tabs you want to change, and you click "Generate Project".

 After that you can open the project in the path you specified, or open it more quickly in IDEA if it's installed how Liftoff can see it (using [JetBrains Toolbox](https://www.jetbrains.com/toolbox-app/), most likely).
-You can add official extensions such as `Box2D` on the Extensions tab, or third-party extensions such as `Artemis-ODB` on the `Third-Party` tab.
-You can also choose languages on the Languages tab, and starting templates on the Templates tab.

 If you want to use Kotlin, a Kotlin template is recommended (such as `Kotlin Logo`).
+The KTX libraries are all available as third-party extensions; these aren't required for Kotlin projects, but they can be helpful.

 Some things are structured differently in Liftoff projects, compared to gdx-setup projects.
 Where gdx-setup puts almost all configuration in `/build.gradle` (in the project root), including for subprojects like `android` or `html`, Liftoff